 Using such high-quality drives in a smart enclosure also lets the LaCie 2big Dock Thunderbolt 3 reach SSD-like speeds when reading and writing large files.
 We've recorded read speeds of 495MB/s and write speeds of 487MB/s, four times the speed of a standard external drive.

 While that still looks slow next to the fastest M.2 SSDs, which can read at around 3500MB/s and write at 2100MB/s, it really isn't that much slower than the ~500MB/s SSDs used in most external drives.
-And 20TB's worth of SSD storage will currently cost you at least £4000.

 This isn't a NAS drive or a miniature server box, but it does have several important additional features.
 A simple LaCie application lets you switch to a RAID 1 setup, where the same data is written to the two drives simultaneously to protect against data loss.
 This also roughly halves the write speed, though.